NicholiNoah/NicholiNoah/content/_index.md

-&nbsp; Hi, I'm Nicholi Noah.<br><br>A spatial media artist, Immersive Technologist, and curious opportunity-uncoverer with a passion for accessible learning.
-Surrounded by constant inspiration, I enjoy merging art with engineering on a driving quest to push visual media further than anyone has ever known or even imagined.
+&nbsp; Hi, I'm Nicholi Noah.<br><br>An Accessibility artist specializing in spatial media and immersive experience development.
+Surrounded by inspiration, I enjoy merging art with engineering on a quest to push the video realm further than anyone has ever known or even imagined.
 But that's just the challenge I give myself to stay in shape and up-to-date with technology.
-What I really enjoy is creative learning.
+My true passion is curiosity-instilled learning.
 So much I consider Collaboration itself to be my favorite medium.
 Human and machine, growing together in harmony with nature.

 We live in a beautifully emerging new era.
 Transcending greatness through accessible communication.
 From video camera to extended reality, I'm expanding on an award-winning creative career stretching across education, advertising, documentary, and design with a focus on accessibility and cultural awareness.
 Seeking to collaborate on a team of dedicated future-thinkers determined to forge new tools out of wild ideas and teach our community we can all win this together.